Citation Appeals - Hearing Procedures

 Moving Violations Issued by the University of Mississippi Police Department:

 For "moving violation" citations such as speeding or failing to stop at a stop sign, which are issued by the UPD, in-person appeals may require the presence of the UPD officer issuing the citation.
 Due to this, in-person appeals are limited to Wednesday's from 1:00 PM to 3:30 PM for students.
-Faculty and Staff will meet at the normally scheduled times listed above.
+Faculty and Staff will need to contact the Parking & Transportation Department at email@example.com to arrange a Zoom meeting with the Faculty/Staff Appeals Board.
 Please complete the description section of the appeal and describe the reasoning for your appeal.
 Additionally, in the appeal description please make sure to confirm that you wish an in-person appeal so that the board may request the presence of the UPD officer.